OlibabaTV/Introduction-to-GitHub/README.md

 ```
 ![Picture](clonet.PNG)

 now that you have successfully cloned the repository to the Git CMD, you will create a new directory for the cloned repository

-with the syntax:
+with the syntax
 ```
 cd (Name of Directory)
 ```